 Therapists earn a payment adjustment based on evidence-based and practice-specific quality data.
 Therapists show they provided high quality, efficient care supported by technology by sending in information in the following categories.

 MIPS is comprised of four Performance Categories that make up a composite performance score (CPS) of a possible 100 points.
 Only two performance categories apply to physical therapists, occupational therapists and qualified speech therapists at this time.
 These are the quality and improvement activities categories.
 Therapists can submit their individual score or a score for their entire group.

 A therapist’s MIPS performance score will factor in performance in 4 weighted performance categories.
 The scale is based on a 0-100 point scale:

-The payment-adjustment year is two years after the data-collection year as will PQRS.
+The payment-adjustment year is two years after the data-collection year.
 That means that when a therapist reports in 2019, the adjustment will be made to payments in 2021.

 Under MIPS therapists with composite scores below the performance threshold will be subject to MIPS penalties on a sliding scale, with maximum penalties of up to 7% in 2021, and 9% in 2022 and beyond.